veniamin-ilmer/math/trigonometric-tiling/README.md

 ### a<sup>2</sup> + b<sup>2</sup> = c<sup>2</sup>

-Please note, the points have nothing to do with the triangle.
+Please note, the points have nothing to do with the triangle lengths or angles.
 The triangles just provide a neat way of showing all the points.

 In all of the tiled triangles below, the top left point squared plus top right point squared equal the bottom point squared.